-The teacher can increase math anxiety accidentally by triggering existing negative belief systems around math.
-For example, in the quest to motivate students, a teacher may provoke math anxiety if unrealistic expectations are given.
+The teacher can accidentally increase math anxiety by triggering negative belief systems around math.
+For example, a teacher may provoke math anxiety in the quest to motivate students if unrealistic expectations are given.

-Our math tutors are determined to change our student’s experience with Math, from overwhelmed challenges to challenges that are thrilling to overcome.
+Our math tutors are determined to change our student’s experience with Math from overwhelming challenges to challenges that are thrilling to overcome.
 Not only do they help your child overcome math anxiety, but they also help them to develop foundational skills, a comprehensive math understanding, and how it relates to real-life situations.

 Another major cause of math anxiety is the use of the “explain-practice-memorize” teaching approach.
 Daily application of this approach can cause boredom, a negative attitude, and a lack of interest in math.
 Instead, teachers should come up with more creative and friendly policies.
 They can, for example, involve students more in solving a problem and use visual aids more than paperwork.

 - Authoritative or threatening teacher figure